janfri/regtest/README.md

 Regtest.log RUBY_VERSION

 def create_record **values
-  # do stuff to create the record and return th id of the generated record
+  # do stuff to create the record and return the id of the generated record
 end

 def delete_record id